How to draw metal

 By choosing the right materials and applying various techniques, you’ll be able to effectively capture the appearance of metal in your drawings.

-See also How to change a watch battery
+See also How to take the back off a watch

 Understanding lighting and reflections